Nell Marie McKaynote (born April 13, 1982) is a British-born, American-raised singer-songwriter/keyboardist/ukuleleist.

 - Genre Roulette: All of her albums, but especially the first two.
 The first four songs on Get Away From Me go from bouncy mid-tempo jazz with a dash of reggae ("David") to somber slow jazz ("Manhattan Avenue") to rap ("Sari") to a song that sounds like something out of a Julie Andrews movie ("Ding Dong").

-- Gratuitous Spanish: The refrain of "Suitcase Song" is "me falta una maleta" (roughly "I need a suitcase").
+- Gratuitous Spanish: The refrain of "Suitcase Song" is "me falta una maleta" (roughly "I'm missing a suitcase").

 - Lyrical Dissonance: Oh, how she loves this: "Won't U Please B Nice" is a perky jazz tune where she repeatedly threatens to kill a guy if he doesn't return her affection.
-"Ding Dong" is a Broadway-style song about insanity and death.
-"I Wanna Get Married" sounds like a sweet romantic ballad, but it's actually a satire on suburban soccer moms (though Word Of God says it's not mean-spirited and meant to be partly affectionate).
+"Ding Dong" is a Broadway-style song about insanity and death, implicitly by suicide.
+"I Wanna Get Married" sounds like a sweet romantic ballad, but it's actually a satire on suburban soccer moms (though Word of God says it's not mean-spirited and meant to be partly affectionate).
 "Columbia is Bleeding" mixes uptempo music and catchy rapid-fire vocals in a song protesting animal testing at universities.

 - Miniscule Rocking: "Livin' " (:24), "Pounce" (:56), and a handful of other songs under 2 minutes (mainly on Pretty Little Head).